 Housesitting World – tons of information and lots of people contributing questions and answers.
 They are also arranging the first housesitting conference in the UK this year.
 A really helpful group.

-Housesitting Cafe another interesting Facebook group again a terrific place to ask all your housesitting questions and get lots of advice and information.
+Housesitting Cafe is another interesting Facebook group again a terrific place to ask all your housesitting questions and get lots of advice and information.
 You can also post your availability on this group as well.

 Housesitting Magazine Group on FB has tons of interesting information and lots of folks to chat with as well as the great magazine they publish.